hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 ## Functional annotation with SnpEff

 One fundamental level of variant annotation involves categorising each variant based on its relationship to coding sequences in the genome and how it may change the coding sequence and affect the gene product.
-To do this we will be using a tool called [SnpEff](http://snpeff.sourceforge.net/), a variant effect predictor program.
+To do this we will be using a tool called [SnpEff](http://snpeff.sourceforge.net/), a **variant effect predictor program**.

 Our understanding of the protein-coding sequences in the genome is summarised in the set of transcripts we believe to exist.
 Thus, variant annotation depends on the set of transcripts used as the basis for annotation.
 The widely used annotation databases and browsers – ENSEMBL, RefSeq, UCSC – contain sets of transcripts that can be used for variant annotation, as well as a wealth of information of many other kinds as well, such as ENCODE data about the function of non-coding regions of the genome.
 SnpEff will take information from the provided annotation database and populate our VCF file by adding it into the `INFO` field name `ANN`.
 Data fields are encoded separated by pipe sign "|"; and the order of fields is written in the VCF header.